 Years ago if you searched Google for “coolest daddy on the planet” you got my website ranked number 1.
-That was, you’ll have to admin, a little cool.
+That was, you’ll have to admit, a little cool.
 It impressed my children anyway.

 I’ve taken down the website that had the landing page on it but recently I was discussing how I persuaded Google that I should rank number one for coolest daddy on the planet and, whilst SEO has moved on a lot since when I was officially the coolest dad, I thought I’d give it another go.